-In addition to the film festival every spring, PATOIS hosts a variety of community screenings, workshops and fundraising/outreach events leading up to the festival.
-Because Patois has always prioritized community accountability, we curate our festival in consultation with a range of New Orleans’ grassroots organizations and activists; from veterans of the civil rights movement, to high school students, to advocates, teachers, and organizers.
+In addition to the film festival every spring, PATOIS hosts a variety of community screenings, workshops and organizing events all year.
+Because Patois has always prioritized community accountability, we curate our programming in consultation with a range of New Orleans’ grassroots organizations and community members.

 Jordan Flaherty is an award-winning journalist, producer, and author.
 He has produced television documentaries and news reports for Al Jazeera America, Al Jazeera English, Democracy Now and The Laura Flanders Show, and has also worked in fiction, producing the award-winning feature film Chocolate Babies and worked on several other independent features.
 He was the first journalist to bring the case of the Jena Six to a national audience, he played himself on HBO’s television series Treme, and he was a target of the New York City Police Department’s spying programs.
 He is the author of the books Floodlines: Community and Resistance from Katrina to the Jena Six and No More Heroes: Grassroots Responses to the Savior Mentality.
 You can see more about his work at jordanflaherty.org.

-Jazz Franklin is a videographer and documentary producer from the u.s. south. she produces work that relies on feminist praxis and critique of the classic narrative structure. jazz currently lives in new Orleans and is working as a projection artist and filmmaker with the Gallery of the Streets Network.
+Jazz Franklin is a videographer and documentary producer from the u.s. south. she produces work that relies on black feminist praxis and critique of the classic narrative structure. jazz currently lives in New Orleans and is working as a projection artist and filmmaker with the Gallery of the Streets Network.

 Emily Ratner is a lawyer whose practice focuses on civil rights and indigent criminal defense.
 She has studied film production with the New York Film Academy and the Cleveland Film Society.
 She has trained in social justice organizing and conflict resolution with a number of organizations, including Witness for Peace and the Peoples Institute for Survival and Beyond.